410 hp From 2-Liter Displacement – Prototype of the H2-ICE Race Engine From AVL RACETECH Proves Itself On The Testbed

 position technologically.
 We transfer our passion for racing and the innovation we show in motorsport to the streets.

 We leverage our know-how to develop solutions for the future of mobility.
-After all, that heartbeat unites us since centuries.
+After all, that heartbeat unites us since decades.

 As well as strong companies and professional motorsport teams, we also work with promising and talented youngsters,